Benefits of TMJ Treatment Questions and Answers

 Do you offer TMJ treatment near me?

 Yes, we likely do!
-Koala® Center for Sleep & TMJ Disorders has clinic locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has clinic locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 Please refer to our Locations page for the location nearest you, its address, and its contact information, then connect with us at that location.
 We’ll happily answer your questions over the phone or book you in for a consultation with one of our TMJ doctors.
-Alternatively, you can call our head office at (855) 977-0400.